 It has a 37% market share at Barcelona El-Prat airport as well as growing hubs in Amsterdam, Paris-Orly, Rome Fiumicino and Florence.
 It has an ambitious growth strategy, with a plan to increase capacity measured in Available Seat Kilmetres in 2013 by 10-15%.
 Although categorised as a low cost airline it does codeshare and inter-line with other airlines (about 11% of Vueling passengers are now transfer passengers) and has its own form of business class called “Excellence” so there is scope for co-operation with IAG airlines and, potentially, other Oneworld alliance member airlines.

-Whilst Vueling has its own ambitions to become a true pan-European low cost carrier, will Vueling also take over the short-haul operations of either British Airways and Iberia?
+Will Vueling also take over the short-haul operations of British Airways and Iberia?

 Both BA and Iberia’s short-haul operations are now largely concentrated on feeding their respective long-haul operations at London Heathrow and Madrid.
 BA withdrew entirely from UK regional point-to-point operations over five years ago.
 It, however, has a small short-haul operation at London Gatwick.
 There have been numerous initiatives to make BA’s London Gatwick short-haul operation profitable, the latest being the introduction of “hand baggage only fares”.
 However, the scope for such revenue raising initiatives are in part stifled by the need to keep a degree of parity with the Heathrow short-haul operation where there is still a small market for short-haul business class and a large feeder operation.